ReversecLabs/spikee/README.md

 # Questions or Feedback?

-File an issue on the [GitHub repository](https://github.com/ReversecLabs/spikee).
+File an issue on the [GitHub repository](https://github.com/ReversecLabs/spikee) or come to talk to us on [Discord](https://discord.gg/hweNfZw5pr).